weka/docs-weka-io/usage/statistics/list-of-statistics.md

-BUCKET_START_TIME|Duration of bucket activation on step up|Startups CHOKING_LEVEL_ALL|Throttling level applied on all types of IOs|% CHOKING_LEVEL_NON_MUTATING|Throttling level applied on non-mutating only types of IOs|% DESTAGED_BLOCKS_COUNT|Number of destaged blocks per second|Blocks/Sec DESTAGE_COUNT|Number of destages per second|Destages/Sec DIR_MOVE_TIME|Time to complete a directory move|Ops EXTENT_BLOCKS_COUNT|Difference in number of EXTENT blocks|Blocks EXTENT_BLOCK_SEQUENCES|Histogram of the number of consecutive sequences of blocks in a single extent|Extents FREEABLE_LRU_BUFFERS|Number of unused blocks in LRU cache|Buffers HASH_BLOCKS_COUNT|Difference in number of HASH blocks|Blocks INODE_BLOCKS_COUNT|Difference in number of INODE blocks|Blocks
+BUCKET_START_TIME|Duration of bucket activation on step up|Startups CHOKING_LEVEL_ALL|Throttling level applied on all types of IOs|% CHOKING_LEVEL_NON_MUTATING|Throttling level applied on non-mutating only types of IOs|% COALESCED_MAY_CREATE_EXTENT|Number of mayCreateExtent calls coalesced|Calls DESTAGED_BLOCKS_COUNT|Number of destaged blocks per second|Blocks/Sec DESTAGE_COUNT|Number of destages per second|Destages/Sec DIR_MOVE_TIME|Time to complete a directory move|Ops EXTENT_BLOCKS_COUNT|Difference in number of EXTENT blocks|Blocks EXTENT_BLOCK_SEQUENCES|Histogram of the number of consecutive sequences of blocks in a single extent|Extents FAIRNESS_DELAYED_MAY_CREATE_EXTENT|Number of mayCreateExtent calls not coalesced to prevent starvation|Calls FREEABLE_LRU_BUFFERS|Number of unused blocks in LRU cache|Buffers HASH_BLOCKS_COUNT|Difference in number of HASH blocks|Blocks INODE_BLOCKS_COUNT|Difference in number of INODE blocks|Blocks